-The government of Trinidad and Tobago uses a combination of targeted and untargeted subsidies as a social policy measure in terms of making utility service more affordable to low-income citizens.
+Governments worldwide inject substantial amounts of money into the utility sector, especially the water and wastewater sectors4.
+The government of Trinidad and Tobago uses a combination of targeted and untargeted subsidies5 as a social policy measure in terms of making utility service more affordable to low-income citizens.
 Also, government subventions are used to assist utilities with covering its operational expenses.
 The burden of government subventions and subsidies is felt by the consumers and the government alike.
-In Trinidad and Tobago, over the 2007-2016 period an average of 52% of the country's revenue was allocated towards various subsidies and transfers3.
-Over the period 2014-2016, the average annual value of transfers and subsidies was \$380million to T&TEC and \$2.01 billion to WASA.
+In Trinidad and Tobago, over the 2010-2020 period over 50% of the country's revenue was allocated towards various subsidies and transfers6.
+With respect to the utility sectors, over the period 2016-2018, the average annual government subvention to WASA was \$1.9 billion7.
+While T&TEC does not receive a direct operating subsidy from the government, support for capital works within the electricity sector is provided by the government through the Public Sector Investment Programme (PSIP).
+Over the period 2016-2018, the total support provided was \$149 million8.
 This significant proportion of revenue could be otherwise injected in the economy.
 Moreover, for the government to maintain its current or an increased level of subsidies and subventions, it needs to have sufficient revenue.
 The government's main source of revenue comes from taxes which may need to be maintained or increased to facilitate the government's current subsidy/subvention initiatives.